-Accept-Encoding: The HTTP header that defines the type of content coding that the client will accept from the server as part of the HTTP response.
-See [RFC2616] section 14.3 for details.

-content coding: The type of encoding transformation that has been applied or can be applied to an entity-body.
-See [RFC2616] section 3.5 for details.

-Content-Encoding: The HTTP header that defines the types of content coding that have been applied to the HTTP entity-body.
-See [RFC2616] section 14.11 for details.

-entity-body: The name given to the payload of an HTTP request or response.
-See [RFC2616] section 1.3 for details.

-FIN: The TCP control bit that signals no more data from sender.
-See [RFC793] section 3.2 for details.

-PeerDist: The name of the new content encoding specified in this document.

-PeerDist Content Encoding: A way of presenting an HTTP entity-body (defined in [RFC2616]) through its metadata, in the form of a Content Information Data Structure, as defined in [MS-PCCRC] section 2.3, which is derived from the content using algorithms described in [MS-PCCRC] sections 2.1 and 2.2.

-PeerDist Content Information: A Message-body (defined in [RFC2616]) obtained for the requested content using PeerDist Content Encoding.
-Identifies the data produced by running one of the algorithms specified in [MS-PCCRC] section 2.3 on a given input.

-PeerDist-encoded response entity body: See PeerDist Content Information.

-PeerDist-Supporting Request: A request sent by a client that is able to participate in peer content caching and retrieval.
-A PeerDist-Supporting Request will have its Accept-Encoding header value set to PeerDist.

-RST: The TCP control bit that signals a connection reset.
-See [RFC793] section 3.2 for details.

-MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as described in [RFC2119].
+- Accept-Encoding: The HTTP header that defines the type of content coding that the client will accept from the server as part of the HTTP response.
+See [RFC2616] section 14.3 for details. - content coding: The type of encoding transformation that has been applied or can be applied to an entity-body.
+See [RFC2616] section 3.5 for details. - Content-Encoding: The HTTP header that defines the types of content coding that have been applied to the HTTP entity-body.
+See [RFC2616] section 14.11 for details. - entity-body: The name given to the payload of an HTTP request or response.
+See [RFC2616] section 1.3 for details. - FIN: The TCP control bit that signals no more data from sender.
+See [RFC793] section 3.2 for details. - HTTP client: A program that establishes connections for the purpose of sending requests, as specified in [RFC2616]. - HTTP server: An application that accepts connections in order to service requests by sending back responses.
+For more information, see [RFC2616]. - Hypertext Transfer Protocol (HTTP): An application-level protocol for distributed, collaborative, hypermedia information systems (text, graphic images, sound, video, and other multimedia files) on the World Wide Web. - PeerDist: See PeerDist content encoding. - PeerDist Content Information: A Message-body (defined in [RFC2616]) obtained for the requested content using PeerDist Content Encoding.
+Identifies the data produced by running one of the algorithms specified in [MS-PCCRC] section 2.3 on a given input. - RST: The TCP control bit that signals a connection reset.
+See [RFC793] section 3.2 for details. - Transmission Control Protocol (TCP): A protocol used with the Internet Protocol (IP) to send data in the form of message units between computers over the Internet.
+TCP handles keeping track of the individual units of data (called packets) that a message is divided into for efficient routing through the Internet. - MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as defined in [RFC2119].
 All statements of optional behavior use either MAY, SHOULD, or SHOULD NOT.